LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 $$ \int sec(x) dx = ln|sec(x) + tan(x)| + c $$

 OK, where did that come from?
 My lecturer offered no explanation.
-It was easy to verify that it worked by finding the derivative.
+It was easy to verify that it worked by finding the derivative.[^derivative]
 (Paper [2][secant_Rickey] has a more complex proof using only integration.)
 But how had he come up with that?